calacademy-research/COMB/README.md

 - This will allow different programmers to collaborate on distinct stages of analysis.
 - Althought development can occur in IDEs or in environments supporting multiple tools (e.g. https://jupyter.org/) ideally code could be executable by anyone at the command line.
 - Data can be read in via code (the locations for data can be shared and documented _in the code_).
-- We propose placing data read in via code in your local /input/ directory
+- We propose that each discrete computational **chunk** has its own directory.
+- Underneath thihs directory, all code would exist in the \/src/ subdirectory.
+- Then we would use code to move key data into a local /input/ subdirectory for each **chunk**.
-- And digested data in your local /output/ directory
+- Similarly, digested data that is necessary for subsequent **chunks** will be written to a local /output/ subdirectory
-- Both directories are listed in .gitignore
+- Both /input/ AND /output/ directories are listed in .gitignore

-Solution:  Adopt GitHub for _code_ and Google Drive / Sheets for _data_ (Academy has infinite Google space).
+This way we can adopt GitHub for _code_ and use Google Drive / Sheets for _data_ (Academy has infinite Google space).

 Proposed structure